mortenaa/string-considered-harmful/string-considered-harmful.md

 * A string can contain anything
 * Validation must be enforced outside the type
-* Buypasses the type system
+* Bypasses the type system

 <!--
 * Kanskje den mest missbrukte primitive typen